airpair/using-es6-harmony-with-nodejs/post.md

 // => 'url', '/first-post', 'post', { url: '/first-post',title: 'My First Post' }
 ````

-ES6 Destructuring assigment is especially handy for pulling out separate functions & values from an imported object, but be careful the ES6 version
+ES6 Destructuring assignment is especially handy for pulling out separate functions & values from an imported object, but be careful the ES6 version
-is a bit less forgiving than CoffeeScript which hadles undefined attributes
+is a bit less forgiving than CoffeeScript which handles undefined attributes
 silently, where ES6 will throw an error.

 ### Arrow functions
-Arrow function in es6 are quite differnt to CoffeeScript.
-When you first leave Coffee they feel like a huge setback, but they have their own interesting usages when you get the hang of thenm!
+Arrow function in es6 are quite different to CoffeeScript.
+When you first leave Coffee they feel like a huge setback, but they have their own interesting usages when you get the hang of them!

-There is only a fat arrow function definition (`=>`) which has very differnt behavior for from the CoffeScript magic with the function context (`this` variable).
+There is only a fat arrow function definition (`=>`) which has very different behavior for from the CoffeeScript magic with the function context (`this` variable).

 Also there are some nuances around syntax sugar for fat arrow functions.
 <!--CoffeeScript `(arg) ->` == es6 `(arg) =>`-->